Jake-Carter/MaximSDK_RPI/Examples/MAX78000/GPIO/README.md

 P1.7 (SW2) is continuously scanned and whatever value is read on that pin is then output to P2.0 (Red LED in RGB LED).
 An interrupt is set up on P0.2 (SW1).
 P0.9 (the SDIO3 pin on header J4) toggles when that interrupt occurs.

+### MAX78000FTHR (PIHAT_V1):

+P2.6 (Pin 4 on J9) is continuously scanned and whatever value is read on that pin is then output to P2.0 (Red LED).
+An interrupt is set up on P2.7 (Pin 5 on J9).
+P2.2 (Blue LED) toggles when that interrupt occurs.

 ## Software

 ### Project Usage